robertbiv/Crypto-Transaction-Tracker/README.md

-# **🛡️ Crypto Tax Automation Engine (V30)**
+# **🛡️ Crypto Tax Automation Engine**

-A professional-grade, self-hosted Python system for tracking cryptocurrency taxes.
-It is designed to be **US Tax Law Compliant** (IRS Pub 544), featuring robust handling of Capital Gains, Wash Sales, Loss Carryovers, and FBAR reporting.
+Personal, self-hosted Python tooling I built to track my own crypto activity.
+It is **designed to follow 2025 US tax guidelines (IRS Pub 544)** but **not guaranteed correct or complete**.
+I have **no tax training**—this is a personal project for simple transaction tracking.
+Always review every result and consult a qualified tax professional.

-**Privacy First:** This software runs entirely on your local machine.
-No financial data is sent to the developer.
+**Privacy First:** Intended to run locally only; do **not** expose it to the internet.
+No telemetry is sent to the developer.
+API keys and wallet data are stored encrypted at rest; you are responsible for host security and access control.

 ## **🌐 Web UI**